Amtrak train derails in Montana, killing three and injuring dozens

 The US National Transportation Safety Board has launched an investigation.

-The train had been travelling from Chicago to Seattle and Portland.
+The train had been travelling from Chicago to Seattle when the incident took place.

+Passenger Megan Vandervest, who was heading to see a friend in Seattle, told the New York Times she was woken up by the derailment, which felt like "extreme turbulence on plane."

+Images on social media show train cars tipped on their sides and luggage strewn on the ground, with people standing nearby.